Skip to main content

 Session Manager initialization.
 An object (opts) with additional parameters can be passed as an argument (all parameters are optional):

-• name - allows overriding the name of the scraper to which the sessions belong, by default equal to the name of the scraper where initialization occurs
+• name - allows overriding the name of the scraper to which the sessions belong; by default it equals the name of the scraper in which initialization occurs

-• waitForSession - tells the scraper to wait for a session until it appears (this is only relevant when multiple jobs are running, e.g., one generates sessions, the other uses them), i.e., .get() and .reset() will always wait for a session
+• waitForSession - tells the scraper to wait for a session until it appears (this is relevant only when multiple tasks are running, e.g., one generates sessions, the second uses them), i.e. .get() and .reset() will always wait for a session

-• domain - tells to look for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (must specify the domain with a dot in front, e.g., .site.com)
+• domain - indicates to search for sessions among all saved for this scraper (if value is not set), or only for a specific domain (must specify domain with a leading dot, e.g. .site.com)

-• sessionsKey - allows manually setting the session storage name; if not set, the name is automatically generated based on name (or the scraper name (if name is not set), domain, and proxy checker
+• sessionsKey - allows manually specifying the session storage names; if not set, the name is formed automatically based on name (or the scraper name if name is not set), domain, and proxy checker

-• expire - sets the session lifetime in minutes, unlimited by default
+• expire - sets the session lifetime in minutes, default is unlimited

 async init() {